 SKYLIGHTS fill the Fudge Shop with natural light.
 Because the building is used mostly during the day, the staff rarely needs to turn on the electric lights.
-When needed, COMPACT FLUORECENT light bulbs consume 75 percent less energy and last 10 times longer than old fashioned incandescent bulbs.
+When needed, LED light bulbs consume up to 80 percent less energy and can last 20 times longer than old-fashioned incandescent bulbs.

 RAIN BARRELS collect runoff from the roof.
 Reclaimed water can be used to irrigate the butterfly garden and saves the well water for human use.

 Producing Renewable Energy

 An array of PHOTOVOLTAIC CELLS located beyond the animal habitats, on the roof of the Fudge Shop and on the roof of the Nature Museum produce electricity that is fed directly into the power grid.

 In 2017 alone, Grandfather’s solar panels generated 50,000 KwH of electricity and mitigated approximately 60,000 pounds of CO2 from entering the atmosphere.
 The electricity generated here would power four average North Carolina households per year and offset the CO2 emissions of five cars per year.

 Mildred’s Grill in the Grandfather Mountain Nature Museum is working toward using 100-percent compostable and BIODEGRADABLE plates, cups, forks, spoons, knives and takeout containers.

 The restaurant also RECYCLES ITS FRYER OIL, which is then used to create biodiesel fuel.